Future of Work

 That last line came from a conversation with a client who used to be an orchestra conductor.
 Perfect metaphor.

-Testing for real AI collaboration
+Testing and hiring for human-AI collaboration

 Here’s where most companies fail spectacularly.
 They test AI knowledge with quizzes.